-A. Anyone who is buying an additional residential property.
+A. Anyone who is buying an additional residential property for £40,000 or more.
 This could mean a holiday home, buy-to-let or even a main residence you plan to live in (more detail on this later).

-Even if you already own just a share in another property, it will count (so long the share is worth more than £40,000).
+Even if you already own just a share in another property, it will count so long the share is worth £40,000 or more.

 Properties anywhere in the world are considered too.
 So, if you own a 30% share of a £300,000 ski chalet in Bulgaria and are buying your first home in the UK, you’ll be stung with the extra tax.

-The higher rate Stamp Duty applies to the purchase of property in England, Wales, Northern Ireland and – under a separate announcement in the Scottish Government's 2015 pre-election Budget – in Scotland too.
+The higher rates of Stamp Duty applies to the purchase of property in England, Wales, Northern Ireland and – under a separate announcement in the Scottish Government's 2015 pre-election Budget – in Scotland too.

 Q. When did it kick in?

-A. The new surcharge took effect from 1 April, 2016, but it was first announced in the Chancellor’s 2015 Autumn Statement Spending Review.
-To avoid paying it, you'd have had to complete (not just exchange) on any second home purchase by midnight on 31 March, 2016.
-(Unless you'd already exchanged on or before 25 November, 2015, the date when the new tax was announced in the Chancellor's Spending Review).
+A. The new surcharge took effect from 1 April, 2016, but it was first announced in the Chancellor’s 2015 Autumn Statement.
+To avoid paying it, you'd have had to complete (not just exchange contracts) on any second home purchase by midnight on 31 March, 2016.
+(Unless you'd already exchanged on or before 25 November, 2015, the date when the new tax was announced).